 Systematic and analytic approach to the major issues in the theory of knowledge.
-Emphasis on the most recent discussions in contemporary epistemology, including justification, scepticism, externalism, rationality, epistemic virtues, Bayesian theories and theories of truth.

-Prerequisites: PH 1000 or PH 1001
+Emphasis on recent discussions of contemporary epistemology, including justification, skepticism, relativism, the externalism/internalism debate, the status and scope of rationality, the fact/value dichotomy, epistemic virtues and theory of truth.
+Prerequisites: PH 1000 or PH 1001 UK CREDITS: 15 US CR: 3/0/3